East Germanic languages

-The East Germanic languages, also called the Oder-Vistula Germanic languages, are a group of extinct Germanic languages that were spoken by East Germanic peoples.
+The East Germanic languages are a group of extinct Germanic languages that were spoken by East Germanic peoples.
 East Germanic is one of the primary branches of Germanic languages, along with North Germanic and West Germanic.

 The only East Germanic language of which texts are known is Gothic, although a word list and some short sentences survive from the debatably-related Crimean Gothic.
 Other East Germanic languages include Vandalic and Burgundian, though the only remnants of these languages are in the form of isolated words and short phrases.
 Furthermore, the inclusion of Burgundian has been called into doubt.
 Crimean Gothic is believed to have survived until the 18th century in isolated areas of Crimea.

-History

-East Germanic was presumably native to the north of Central Europe, especially modern Poland, and likely even the first branch to split off from Proto-Germanic in the first millennium BC.

-For many years, the least controversial theory of the origin of the Germanic (and East Germanic) languages was the so-called Gotho-Nordic hypothesis: that they originated in the Nordic Bronze Age of Southern Scandinavia and along the coast of the northernmost parts of Germany.

-By the 1st century AD, the writings of Pomponius Mela, Pliny the Elder, and Tacitus indicate a division of Germanic-speaking peoples into large groupings with shared ancestry and culture.
-(This division has been taken over in modern terminology about the divisions of Germanic languages.)

-Based on accounts by Jordanes, Procopius, Paul the Deacon and others, as well as linguistic, toponymic, and archaeological evidence, the East Germanic tribes, the speakers of the East Germanic languages related to the North Germanic tribes, had migrated from Scandinavia into the area lying east of the Elbe.
-In fact, the Scandinavian influence on Pomerania and today's northern Poland from c.
-1300–1100 BC (Nordic Bronze Age sub-period III) onwards was so considerable that this region is sometimes included in the Nordic Bronze Age culture.

-There is also archaeological and toponymic evidence which has been taken as suggesting that Burgundians lived on the Danish island of Bornholm (Burgundaholmr), and that Rugians lived on the Norwegian coast of Rogaland (Rygjafylki).
+Origin

+The consensus view is that, of the three main branches of Germanic, East Germanic was the first to branch off, likely originating on the Baltic Sea and moving southward.
+Earlier scholarship sometimes instead proposed that the North Germanic languages were closely related to the East Germanic languages.